JorisJamers/cloud-native-track-openshift/lab-04/README.md

 # Lab - 04 Using templates

-> NOTE: Guide is not really the same on minishift, needs a good refactor.

 ## Task 1 : Create a Project

 Login to the web console in case you are not logged in anymore.
 If you want you